 In another cross-border case, Od Sayavong, a Lao worker and activist disappeared from Bangkok on 26 August 2019.
 It is believed that his public critique of the human rights situation in Lao PDR was responsible for his fate.
 This includes a meeting between Od Sayavong with UN Special Rapporteur of Extreme Poverty and Human Rights prior to his mission to Lao PDR on 15 March 2019.
-In a joint statement of 1 October 2019, the UN Working Group on Enforced and Involuntary Disappearances and the Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression, the Special Rapporteur on extreme poverty and human rights, expressed serious concern about this case.
+In a joint statement of 1 October 2019, the UN Working Group on Enforced and Involuntary Disappearances and the Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression, the Special Rapporteur on the situation of human rights defenders, and the Special Rapporteur on extreme poverty and human rights, expressed serious concern about this case.